Railway Children is thrilled to be a charity partner for the Hollywood blockbuster film Lion, starring Dev Patel and Nicole Kidman.

 As well as talking about the importance of supporting charities such as Railway Children, he calls on viewers to share the #LionHeart campaign.

-Terina Keene, Chief Executive of Railway Children, said: “There’s a seamless connection between the story of Saroo and the reality of what we do every day, making this an incredible opportunity to raise awareness and offer the audience a tangible response to these problems on a global scale.
+Terina Keene, Group Chief Executive of Railway Children, said: “There’s a seamless connection between the story of Saroo and the reality of what we do every day, making this an incredible opportunity to raise awareness and offer the audience a tangible response to these problems on a global scale.
 We are a grassroots organisation and are passionate about delivering positive change and this campaign will help us in our fight for vulnerable children who live alone at risk, suffering abuse and exploitation on the streets of India.”

 Railway Children works with children who, like Saroo, find themselves alone and facing extreme danger on the streets in India.
 Last year, with the help of our partners, Railway Children indirectly contacted and protected over 201,000 children at Indian railway stations.